 For more information regarding the policy governing this process, please review the University Senate Statement on Promotion Policy.
+I would like to specifically draw your attention to the Promotion Descriptors.

-The candidate may have an opportunity to see all of the material in his/her file.
+The applicant may have an opportunity to see all of the material in their file.
 If you wish your identity as a referee to remain confidential, you must request that your letterhead and signature block be deleted.
 Please note that the body of your submission will not be altered in any way and any identifying information that you may choose to include will be available to the applicant.